 How to Install a Radon Mitigation System

-A radon mitigation system is an important addition to any home or business.
-Radon is odorless and colorless as well as tasteless.
-Prolonged exposure to radon can cause cancer and is the second leading cause of lung cancer.
-Radon is a gas that is radioactive and is created when uranium decays.
-Uranium can be found in rocks, water and soil all over the world in varying levels.
+A radon mitigation system can be a valuable addition to to the safety of any structure.
+Radon is odorless, tasteless, and invisible, which makes it an insidious danger.
+Prolonged exposure to radon can cause cancer, and in fact among non-smokers, it's the leading cause of lung cancer.
+Radon is a radioactive gas created by the decay of uranium, an element that can be found in rocks, water and soil all over the world in varying levels.

-The human body can tolerate certain amounts of exposure.
-This is because radon is found everywhere as normal air carries around 0.4 pCi/L of radon.
-Radon gas inside a building can increase over time to dangerous levels.
-This can increase if there are smokers present.
+The human body can tolerate certain amounts of exposure—normal air carries around 0.4 pCi/L of radon.
+Radon gas inside a building can increase over time to dangerous levels, especially if there are smokers present.
 A radon mitigation system is used to reduce the amount of radon in the air.
-This is a job best left to a licensed radon mitigation system contractor but the article below will explain how the installation is done.
+This is a job best left to a licensed radon mitigation system contractor, but the article below will explain how the installation is done.

 Step 1 – PVC Vent Pipe Access